ForgeRock/forgeops-cli/docs/forgeops_install_directory.md

 ```

-      # Install the directory service resources listed in the "latest" release of the forgeops repository.
+            # Install the ForgeRock "directory" in the default namespace.
             forgeops install directory

-      # Install the directory service resources listed in a specific release of the forgeops repository.
+            # Install the ForgeRock "directory" in a given namespace.
-      forgeops install directory --tag 2020.10.28-AlSugoDiNoci
+            forgeops install directory --namespace mynamespace
 ```

 ### Options